2010–11 Manchester United F.C. season: Premier League

 On 5 February, United suffered their first league defeat of the season, a 2–1 loss to Wolverhampton Wanderers at Molineux.
 United led after three minutes as Nani drilled home inside the near post after turning George Elokobi inside-out.
 But Elokobi headed in soon after with United's defence sleeping, Matt Jarvis executing a short-corner routine.
 Kevin Doyle then glanced in just before the break, after which the visitors failed to carve out any clear chances.
 Although United had many chances in the second half, they failed to beat Wolves, and thus crashed to their first league loss of the season.

 United recovered from the disastrous loss at Wolves to win 2–1 in the Manchester derby against Manchester City at Old Trafford on 12 February.
 Nani collected a pass from Ryan Giggs before slotting home from 15 yards to put United ahead just before the break.
 David Silva, who side-footed wide from an acute angle in the first half, was oblivious as Edin Džeko's shot cannoned off his backside to level for City.
 But Wayne Rooney won it with an overhead kick that flew into the top corner.

 Manchester United took the short trip to the DW Stadium to face Wigan Athletic on 26 February.
 United won 4–0 to restore their lead at the top of the Premier League table to four points, after Arsenal beat Stoke 1–0 three days earlier.
 Relegation-threatened Wigan shone early on but Edwin van der Sar stood solid.
 Javier Hernández cleverly clipped in rampant Nani's cross after 17 minutes as the visitors gradually took control.
-Hernández slotted a cool second 15 minutes from time before a Wayne Rooney tap-in and substitute Fábio's simple shot added a late gloss.
+Hernández slotted a cool second 15 minutes from time before a Wayne Rooney tap-in and substitute Fabio's simple shot added a late gloss.

 United's next game was the postponed game from 19 December 2010, the away game against Chelsea.
 The match was played on 1 March, and Frank Lampard's disputed penalty condemned United to only their third defeat in the 2010–11 season (all competitions).
 United deservedly led at half-time as a fierce 25-yard strike from Wayne Rooney – who Sir Alex Ferguson admitted was fortunate to be playing after escaping further punishment for elbowing Wigan's James McCarthy on 26 February – gave United the lead.
 The lead was cancelled out when David Luiz scored his first Chelsea goal, volleying home after Branislav Ivanović's flick-on.
 Lampard converted a penalty in the 79th minute to dent United's hopes of regaining the Premier League from Chelsea, after Chris Smalling fouled Chelsea sub Yuri Zhirkov.
 United's misery was compounded in stoppage time after captain Nemanja Vidić was sent off for picking up a second yellow card, ruling the Serbian international out of United's testing trip to face Liverpool on 6 March.